Natz12/Security-cameras-at-traffic-intersections/README.md

 ## `1-Input-GraphCreation.py`
-python script that creates graphs based on the intersections between the inputed streets.
+python script that creates graphs based on the intersections between the input streets.

 Input: